Sammler-Uhren

 Switch cam chronograph lever movement, movement number 195192

-Lemania signed dial with 30-minute counter, hands in the typical shape and design of service pocket watches of the German armed forces, decentralized second hand
+Lemania signed dial with 30-minute counter, hands in the typical shape and design of service pocket watches of the German armed forces, decentralized second

 History of the Swiss Lemania military watch manufacturer (source: Wikipedia):